redis/redis/README.md

 of complexity incrementally.

 Note: lately Redis was refactored quite a bit.
-Function names and file names changed, so you may find that this documentation reflects the `unstable` branch more closely.
-For instance in Redis 3.0 the `server.c` and `server.h` files were renamed `redis.c` and `redis.h`.
+Function names and file names have been changed, so you may find that this documentation reflects the `unstable` branch more closely.
+For instance in Redis 3.0 the `server.c` and `server.h` files were renamed to `redis.c` and `redis.h`.
 However the overall structure is the same.
 Keep in mind that all the new developments and pull requests should be performed against the `unstable` branch.

 server.h
 ---

-The simplest way to understand how a program works, is to understand the data structures it uses.
+The simplest way to understand how a program works is to understand the data structures it uses.
 So we'll start from the main header file of Redis, which is `server.h`.